WolframResearch/LibraryLinkUtilities/docs/basic/how_to_use.rst

 	cmake --build . --target paclet

 When built, the *paclet* target will take the directory structure created by the *install* target and turn it into a proper **.paclet** file.
-It can optionally validate paclet contents, run a test file or install paclet to a directory where Mathematica can automatically find it.
+It can optionally validate paclet contents, run a test file or install paclet to a directory where the Wolfram Language can automatically find it.
 Investigate the :file:`tests/Demo/CMakeLists.txt` file for details on how to create and use this target.

 Finally, after building the *paclet* target or manually copying the Demo paclet into :file:`SystemFiles/Links`, you should be able to run the following code